Timbertop: Units

-As of 2020, the I unit nameplate has been reallocated to a new girl's unit which was built by the end of 2019.
-Previously there were 9 Boys Units and 7 Girls Units; A through I and J through P respectively.
+As of 2020, the I Unit nameplate has been reallocated to a new girl's unit which was built by the end of 2019.
+Previously there were 9 Boys units and 7 Girls units; A through I and J through P respectively.
 New units also have a 16-person capacity.
 This reallocation was done to increase capacity for girls while maintaining capacity for boys in the long-term, and to create a 50/50 split between genders in the school.

 Assistants

-Timbertop offers a Gap year programme.
-Assistants, known as "gappies" help with tasks such as co-ordinating activities, organising skiing, helping around the farm, supervising hiking groups and assisting staff in classes, among many other things.
+Timbertop offers a gap year programme.
+Assistants, known as "gappies" (singular "gappy" or "gappie") help with tasks such as co-ordinating activities, organising skiing, helping around the farm, supervising hiking groups and assisting staff in classes, among many other things.
+Other than former alumni, gappies typically hail from regional Australia or the United Kingdom, but the campus has seen people from countries such as France, Germany, Canada, Japan, and others.